Ylianst/MeshCentral/plugin_development.md

-`server_startup`: called once when the server starts (or when the plugin is first installed) `hook_agentCoreIsStable`: called once when an agent initially checks in `hook_processAgentData`: called each time an agent transmits data back to the server
+`server_startup`: called once when the server starts (or when the plugin is first installed) `hook_agentCoreIsStable`: called once when an agent initially checks in `hook_processAgentData`: called each time an agent transmits data back to the server `hook_userLoggedIn`: called when a user has logged into the web interface

 ### Mesh Agent
 Use of the optional file `plugin_name.js` in the optional folder `modules_meshcore` will include the file in the default meshcore file sent to each endpoint.
 This is useful to add functionality on each of the endpoints.